-- 15.1 Overall responsibility for policy implementation rests with the Director of Student Services & Experience or successor in title.
-However, all staff and/or students are obliged to adhere to, support and implement this policy. - 15.2 This policy will be reviewed annually or in line with changes to relevant legislation.
+15.1 Overall responsibility for policy implementation rests with the Deputy Student Services Manager as Lead Countersignatory or successor in title.
+However, all staff and/or students are obliged to adhere to, support and implement this policy.

+15.2 This policy will be reviewed annually or in line with changes to relevant legislation.